 We have officially started a series of travel blogs that include travel information.
 This section will go over the Annapurna Circuit Trekking Guide.
 The trek takes in the best of Nepal’s scenery, including stunning views of the Annapurna and Dhaulagiri ranges and landscapes ranging from subtropical to alpine heath and even semi-desert.

 Even in an entire life, it would be tough to do justice to trekking in Nepal because there is so much to see and do!
 Nepal is a safe place to visit, and the trekking trails are ideal for reconnecting with nature and walking among the mountains.
 Trekking is much more comfortable nowadays than when Edmund Hillary climbed Mount Everest in the 1950s.

-In the lower regions, comfortable tea houses are selling a wide variety of local and western foods (and beer) and luxury hotels.
+In the lower regions, comfortable tea houses sell a wide variety of local and Western foods (and beer) and luxury hotels.
 Many treks emphasize culture and scenery, but there are also plenty of opportunities to find yourself in extreme isolation.

 Annapurna Circuit Trekking is one of the best walking trails in the world, passing through beautiful villages, waterfalls, and hot springs.
-And this trek offers trekkers an opportunity to experience Tibetan, Buddhism, and rural mountain life and cross one of the wildest high mountain passes, all in one trip.
+This trek offers trekkers an opportunity to experience Tibetan, Buddhism, and rural mountain life and cross one of the wildest high mountain passes in one trip.

 Area: Annapurna Region

 Maximum Altitude: 5,416m (Thorong Pass)

 Minimum Altitude: 1310 (Kathmandu)

 Number of Walking Days: 9